 Part of the Florida probate process involves publishing a Notice to Creditors and it is up to the creditors to respond.
 Generally, often the probate attorney will negotiate directly with the creditors and will work closely with the personal representative to determine which claims will be paid and which will be denied.
 The approach and strategy as well as the level of involvement of the personal representative will vary depending upon the jurisdiction.
 The probate court will ultimately order the distribution of the assets according to the will, if there is one, or if not then according to the state laws.
 In most cases, it is up to the personal representative to carry out the court’s order by cutting the checks.

 So, now you know…if you’re ever appointed to this role, you’re essentially being directed to open and operate a business for a period of time that can last for years.
 Did I mention, just running a business, the personal representative is generally entitled to reasonable compensation.
-Of course, this entire process can be avoided through the prudent use of a revocable living trust…review prior article on avoiding probate in Florida with a Florida living trust and common misconceptions.
+Of course, the Florida probate process can be avoided with a revocable living trust.

 This is an update to our article that was originally published on November 19, 2015.